-Questions or requests for assistance regarding the Blackboard course management system should be directed to the Blackboard Administrator at 479-968-6060 or bbsystem@atu.edu.
+Questions or requests for assistance regarding the Blackboard course management system should be directed to the eTECH Systems Administrator at 479-964-0577 or bbsystem@atu.edu.

 Due to the increase in electronically offered courses and degree programs, the university has developed and approved a Course Ownership Policy that spells out the rights and responsibilities of both parties.
 A copy of the policy is included on page 80.